jebbles/kiss-grid/README.md

 # KISS Grid (Keep It Simple Stupid Grid)

-A functional grid system in 7 lines of code.
+A functional grid system in only 7 lines of CSS.

     .grid {
       display: table;